 - Select Payroll Taxes & Liabilities from Employees option

 - Assisted Payroll – (If you select this option, use the last day of the affected quarter for a PREVIOUS QUARTER.
 Else, opt for the same date as the last paycheck if you wish to have the CURRENT QUARTER details.)

-- Basic, Standard or Enhanced Payroll – The date should be same as the last paycheck of the affected quarter or present-day date (today) for the adjustment that affects the current quarter only.
+- Basic, Standard, or Enhanced Payroll – The date should be the same as the last paycheck of the affected quarter or the present-day date (today) for the adjustment that affects the current quarter only.